 Phong Nguyen holds a PhD from the University of Wisconsin, Milwaukee.
 His first collection of short stories, Memory Sickness (Elixir, 2011), won the 2010 Elixir Press Fiction Award, and his stories have appeared in numerous literary magazines, including Agni, Beloit Fiction Journal, Boulevard, Florida Review, Iowa Review, Massachusetts Review, New Ohio Review, Meridian, and Portland Review.
 Former editor of Cream City Review, he serves as Editor of Pleiades.

 Kathryn Nuernberger, Assistant Professor, poetry.

 Kathryn Nuernberger received her PhD from Ohio University, where she was a finalist for the Ruth Lilly Fellowship.
 The winner of a 2010 Intro Journals Award from the Association of Writers & Writing Programs, she also received a 2010 Fellowship for Creative and Performing Artists and Writers from the American Antiquarian Society.
 Her first poetry collection, Rag & Bone (Elixir, 2011) won the 2010 Antivenom Prize.
-With Wayne Miller, she edits poetry for Pleiades.
+With Richard Smith, she edits poetry for Pleiades.